 The Bottom Line

 Overall, both Southeast Asia and South America are incredible destinations with a great deal to offer backpackers, so ultimately it depends on what you’re looking to gain from your gap year.
-There are two volunteering placements in Asia and three volunteering placements in South America available with The Leap, so be sure to check those out before you go any further.
+There are two volunteering placements in Asia and two volunteering placements in South America available with The Leap, so be sure to check those out before you go any further.

 Have you been travelling in these continents before?
 Which did you prefer?
 Let us know by posting in the comments box below.